PQClean/PQClean/CONTRIBUTING.md

 Contributing to the framework of PQClean
 ========================================

 We also welcome contributions to the testing framework.
 Open an issue or pull request on Github and we will review your suggestion.
 In general, we are always looking to improve the experience of submitters of schemes and of people consuming the implementations collected by this project.
-Please do bear in mind the intentions of this project.